-Intel created the first transistor-based Microchip in 1971, and it wasn’t long before people began coming up with interesting and innovative uses for this new technology within the gambling industry.
-It took a few years for the techies and engineers to devise ways to use these new chips to create “video” slots and other digital casino games, but by 1975 an American businessman named William Redd was finally putting the finishing touches to what would become the first ever Video Poker machine, titled “Fortune 1 Draw Poker”.
+Intel created the first transistor-based Microchip in 1971, and it wasn’t long before people began coming up with exciting and innovative uses for this new technology within the gambling industry.
+It took a few years for the techies and engineers to devise ways to use these new chips to create “video” slots and other digital casino games, but by 1975 an American businessman named William Redd was finally putting the finishing touches to what would become the first-ever Video Poker machine, titled “Fortune 1 Draw Poker”.

 So popular is the Game King cabinet that you can barely walk a hundred yards in Las Vegas without coming across one.
-I’m not just talking the strip either – downtown is stuffed full of the things too, and even the tiniest bars on the edge of the desert are likely to have one or two of these cabinets tucked away somewhere on their premises.
-It’s even reported online that the rec room at Area 51 has its own Game King machine, although like most things related to Area 51, good luck confirming that one!
+I’m not just talking about the strip either – downtown is stuffed full of the things too, and even the tiniest bars on the edge of the desert are likely to have one or two of these cabinets tucked away somewhere on their premises.
+It’s even reported online that the rec room at Area 51 has its own Game King machine, although, like most things related to Area 51, good luck confirming that one!

 Here’s a brief selection of just a few of the best Video Poker variants you can find on a modern Game King machine: